haproxy/haproxy/doc/lua-api/index.rst

 .. js:function:: Patref.commit(ref)

-  Tries to commit pending Patref object updates, that is updates made to the local object will be committed to the underlying patter reference storage in an atomic manner upon success.
+  Tries to commit pending Patref object updates, that is updates made to the local object will be committed to the underlying pattern reference storage in an atomic manner upon success.
 Upon failure, local pending updates are lost.
 Upon success, all other pending updates on the pattern reference (e.g.: "prepare" from the cli or from other Patref Lua objects) started